adsabs/ADSImportPipeline/README.md

 1. Read bibcodes from file
 1. Query mongo for changed records.
 A changed record is one whose `record.JSON_fingerprint` is different than that parsed from disk
-1. Call ads.ADSExports.ADSRecords to consolidate each record's data (ADS-classic)
+1. Call ads.ADSCachedExports.ADSRecords to consolidate each record's data (ADS-classic)
 1. Parses resulting xmlobject to a native python structure via `xmltodict.py`
 1. Enforces a set schema that is documented in `schema.json`
 1. Merges any repeated metadata blocks